About the University

 Manager, Operations for Finance, Technology and Operations

-Heather Hopkins,
+Heather Hopkins, M.B.A.

-University Controller, Financial and Administrative Services
+University Controller, Accounting Services

 Maria (Mimi) Badullis, C.P.A.

-Director, University Budget Officer
+Executive Director, University Budget Officer

 Executive Director & Chief Procurement Officer